amirgamil/poseidon/README.md

 # Poseidon  🔱
 ### Intro
 Poseidon is, to use a nice description by Reef, an anti-framework.
 It's a a no-dependency, component-based Javascript framework for rendering UI on the web.
-It aims at being lightweight, fast, and intuitive (i.e. easy to use) for building static and dynamic apps without compromising on .....
+It aims at being lightweight, fast, and intuitive (i.e. easy to use) for building static and dynamic apps without compromising on performance and core features.

+Currently testing it building a bunch of cool stuff - will clean up everything and add detailed documentation soon...

 Principles of least power - aims at offering as many of the rich features provided by frameworks like React and Bacbone while reducing as much as possible the overheads or levels of abstractions one needs to traverse in order to build cool stuff using the tool.
 In other words, if you can grasp a handful of small patterns that frequently crop-up, you can build really powerful tools.